QuantEcon/lecture-source-jl/source/rst/getting_started_julia/introduction_to_types.rst

 `GPUs <https://github.com/JuliaGPU/CuArrays.jl>`_,
-`interval arithmetic and root finding <https://github.com/JuliaIntervals/IntervalRootFinding.jl>`_, `arbitrary precision numbers <https://docs.julialang.org/en/v1/manual/integers-and-floating-point-numbers/index.html#Arbitrary-Precision-Arithmetic-1>`_, and many more packages -- including ones that have not even been written yet
+`interval arithmetic and root finding <https://github.com/JuliaIntervals/IntervalRootFinding.jl>`_, `arbitrary precision numbers <https://docs.julialang.org/en/v1/manual/integers-and-floating-point-numbers/index.html#Arbitrary-Precision-Arithmetic-1>`_, and many more packages -- including ones that have not even been written yet.

 A few simple programming patterns ensure that this is possible

-* Do not declare types when declaring variables or functions unless necessary
+* Do not declare types when declaring variables or functions unless necessary.

     .. code-block:: julia